dalehenrich/superDoit/README.md

 3. vX.Y.Z or vX.Y.Z-id

 ### vX
-Production branch.
+Stable production branch.

 X is incremented whenever there is a breaking change. vX.Y and vX.Y.Z branches are merged into the VX branch, when development is complete on the feature or patch.

 ### vX.Y
-Feature/Bug candidate branch.
+Stable feature/bugfix candidate branch.

 Y is incremented whenever work on a new feature or bugfix is started. vX.Y branches are merged into the VX branch when development is complete.